 What are parents required to do for the courses?

 Parents are required to supervise and ensure completion and compliance in all student homework, case preparation or speech preparation, work ethic, Christian attitude, dress code on round days, and club participation.

-A parent or student will be needed to help set up the class rooms, or oversee students to do so, especially during the competitive round quarter.
-(We typically use 3 to 4 rooms during competitive rounds.)
-Also a parent is needed to help supervise students in re-arranging the rooms for the next day's activity (the church appreciates this...photos are on the wall!)
+Depending on class size, a parent or student may be needed to help set up the class rooms, or oversee students to do so, especially during the competitive round quarter.
+Also a parent may be needed to help supervise students in re-arranging the rooms for the next day's activity (the church appreciates this...photos are on the wall!)